 It is government taxing the poor.

-It's a voluntary tax because you you don't have to buy a lottery ticket.
+It's a voluntary tax because you don't have to buy a lottery ticket.

-But it's all been sold on a myth, and that is we are going to fund education, and we're going to build our education system up to where it is a shining city in the hill.
+But it's all been sold on a myth, and that is we are going to fund education and we're going to build our education system to where it is a shining city on the hill, best education system in the country.

-And if you ever order one of these state lotteries of the education, you can't find where the money goes.
+And if you ever audit one of these state lotteries of the education, you can't find where the money goes.

-But you can you can pretty get a pretty good idea that it doesn't go where it's intended because how often, how many times a week do we hear we're not spending enough on education in this country?
+But you can get a pretty good idea that it doesn't go where it's intended because how often, how many times a week do we hear we're not spending enough on education in this country?

-I'm sorry to sound like a castrati so often today.
+I'm sorry to sound like Castrati so often today.

 Dana in Glen Arm, Maryland.